KaveriBridge/science/10th/light-reflection-and-refraction/reflection-of-light.md

-## Summary
+## Introduction
 * Light is reflected from all surfaces.
 * A regular reflection takes place when light is incident on smooth, polished and regular surfaces

+## Properties of the image formed by a plane mirror
-* Image formed in a plane mirror undergoes lateral inversion.
+* Image formed by a plane mirror is always virtual and erect.

-## Laws of reflection
-* (i) The angle of incidence is equal to the angle of reflection.
+* The size of the image is equal to that of the object.
-* (ii) The incident ray, the normal to the mirror at the point of incidence and the reflected ray, all lie in the same plane.
+* Image formed is as far behind the mirror as the object is in front of it.
+* Image is laterally inverted.

 ## Angle of incidence and angle of reflection
 ![image](https://user-images.githubusercontent.com/20998959/148184624-e177e965-3c78-44da-ba64-d0126f78d1a6.png)